mkhelif/mkhelif.github.io/_includes/_neotys.md

 ### Development of Neoload software

-As member of a small development team (around 10 people), I was developping on NeoLoad software.
+As member of a small development team (around 10 people), I was developing on NeoLoad software.

 NeoLoad is a load testing solution designed for web and mobile applications to realistically simulate user activity and monitor infrastructure behavior.
 Developed in _Java_, Neoload is a heavy client using _Swing_ for UI.